 Many charities in a fundraising letter focus on a problem and structure their appeal along the lines of, ‘donate now… or else people starve/die!’

-As Catholics, we know that panic and panic are not gifts of the Holy Spirit.
+As Catholics, we know that worry and stress are not gifts of the Holy Spirit.
 We may be distraught, but God is calling us to respond to challenges with wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord.

 Therefore, when you write, be positive, hopeful, and motivational.
 I recommend you share stories of how you are transforming the world.
 Then, when you do ask for donations, ask people to help keep the momentum.
 People are more inspired to donate when they hear great things are being accomplished.

 People donate to great charities; not mediocre ones.
 Be a great one by communicating great stories in great ways.